ibm-cloud-security/app-id-sample-node/README.md

 ### Deployment

 **Important:** Before going live, remove http://localhost:3000/* from the list of web redirect URLs located in "Manage Authentication" -> "Authentication Settings" page in the AppID dashboard.

+**Note:** Your App ID instance name must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character.
+You can visit the App ID dashboard to change your instance name.

 1. Login to IBM Cloud.